Vermont Landscape Painting

 Number of years I have lived in Vermont

-In 2017 we bought this old brick house and spent 11 months routing out the mouse nests, opening up a few walls, stripping acres of wallpaper, tearing out falling ceilings and repairing plaster walls.
+In 2017 we bought The Little Brick, after a few years of sitting empty.
+It took 11 months to banish the mouse nests, open up a few walls, strip acres of wallpaper, tear out falling ceilings and repair plaster walls.
 Then we sanded uneven floors on our hands and knees.
-And thousands of other difficult—yet satisfying—tasks.
+And did thousands of other difficult—yet satisfying—tasks.

 We set about thinking of it as a 2,000 square foot art project, beginning–as you do–with painting the refrigerator yellow.